common-workflow-language/user_guide/_episodes/03-input.md

 Notice that "example_file", as a `File` type, must be provided as an object with the fields `class: File` and `path`.

-Next, create a whale.txt and invoke `cwl-runner` with the tool wrapper and the input object on the command line:
+Next, create a whale.txt using [touch] by typing `touch whale.txt` on the command line and then invoke `cwl-runner` with the tool wrapper and the input object on the command line, using the command `cwl-runner inp.cwl inp-job.yml`.
+The following boxed text describes these two commands and the expected output from the command line:

 ~~~
 $ touch whale.txt